-Yes, solo travel can definitely be expensive, but the travel industry is beginning to change in order to accommodate the rise in the number of solo travellers.
+One of the largest deterrents for solo travel is that it can definitely be expensive.
+But the travel industry is beginning to change their views and policies in order to accommodate the rise in the number of solo travellers.
 Many travel companies, tour companies and cruise lines now offer packages with no, or minimal single supplements, in order to make travel more affordable for the solo traveller.

-Solo travelling is definitely not for everyone.
-I am here to provide you with my experiences of the good, the bad and ugly, some of which you may encounter when travelling solo.
-To all of you wonderful men, I apologize in advance, as I am writing this blog from a women’s perspective.
-I would love to hear from you to hear if you also encounter the same good, bad and ugly as us women.
+To all of you wonderful men, I apologize in advance as I am writing this post from a women’s perspective.
+I would love to hear from you to hear if you also encounter the same good, bad and ugly as we women do?

 Given that I always choose to remain positive, I will start with the good.

-Firstly, before I get started with this section, I would like to clear up a misconception about travelling solo.
+Before I get started with this section, I would like to clear up a misconception about travelling solo.
 The word solo does not have the same definition as the word single.
-If you are in search of your life long soul mate, travelling the world is not the ideal way to find your forever person.
+If you are in search of your life long soul mate, travelling the world is not the ideal way to find your forever person, although it is possible and that’s a good thing.
 Now that we have that cleared up, you will know how to deal with people who judge you, as there will be.
 Give them a dictionary lol.
 In all seriousness, just simply ignore them.
 Who cares what people think, you will never see them again.
 Don’t take it personally.

 Throughout your travels, you will get very accustomed to using the words “Just One”.
 This is how I came up with my blog name “Just One Passport”.
 Whether you are participating in an activity, or eating your meals, you will get asked “for two?”.
 This always makes me want to look around for my nonexistent travel buddy.
 I always find that this is the most frustrating part of travelling solo.
 My advice to you is to learn the words “Just One” in every language possible, and always say it with a smile.
 After all, we don’t want people feeling sorry for us.
 Little do they know!

 As with everything in life, the good must come with the bad and the ugly.
 This is no different when travelling solo.
 I love solo travelling so much, that the only ugly that I can come up with is safety.
 Safety must always be first and foremost on our minds whether travelling solo or in a group.
 The difference is that with solo travel, you don’t always have the luxury of protection.
 You can only rely on yourself, so always be prepared for the unexpected and ensure that extra precautions are taken to protect your safety.
-My philosophy when travelling is that if I don’t do it at home, I sure as hell better not do it when abroad (safety tips for solo travellers will be covered in an upcoming blog).
+My philosophy when travelling is that if I don’t do it at home, I sure as hell better not do it when abroad.
+For safety tips read Let’s Get Ready for Takeoff

-While travelling, whether it be solo or in a group, you will occasionally encounter the odd hiccup.
+The ugly truth is that whenever travelling, whether it be solo or in a group, you will occasionally encounter the odd hiccup.
 Nothing is ever perfect, but don’t let that stop you.
 You are on vacation and this is your time to enjoy life and all that this wonderful world has to offer.
-Take every opportunity to learn new things, experience a new culture and meet new people.
+Take every opportunity to learn new things, experience new cultures and meet new people.
 This is your opportunity to shine and don’t let anything hold you back.
 Just remember, take it all in stride, just one step at a time.

 Have you experienced the good, bad or ugly on your solo vacation?
-I would love to hear about, and exchange ideas.
+I would love to hear about them, and exchange ideas.
 Leave a comment or message me for further discussion.